New average speed cameras have been installed on Southend’s City Beach seafront to slow down traffic in the shared space.

 A survey in 2011, after the City Beach scheme was completed, found that motorists’ average speed through the shared space was between 18mph and 21mph.
 However, police and Southend Council’s Conservative leadership deemed the 20mph limit un-enforceable unless speed cameras were installed.

-The £7.6million ‘City Beach’ project was completed in March 2011.
-The project introduced a shared space scheme along the Golden Mile.
+The £7.6million ‘City Beach’ project was completed in March 2011, introducing a shared space scheme along the golden mile.
 The aim of the scheme was that drivers would be forced to slow down on their own accord as they had to share the space with pedestrians and allow them to cross.
 But the completion of the project was met with much criticism from members of the public and protest groups who felt the shared space was not safe.